StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

    ...
    ```

-5. [Restart StackState Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
+5. [Restart Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.

 #### Specify CI types to retrieve

-By default, all available ServiceNow CI types will be sent to StackState.
+By default, all available ServiceNow CI types will be sent to Rancher Observability.
 If you prefer to work with a specific set of resource types, you can configure the Agent integration to filter the CI types it retrieves:

 1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/servicenow.d/conf.yaml`.
    * A subset of the available CI types is listed and commented out.
-2. Uncomment the line `include_resource_types` and the CI types you would like to send to StackState.
-You can add any valid ServiceNow CI type to the **include\_resource\_types** list, however, components from resource types that you have added will appear on the **Uncategorized** layer of a StackState view.
+2. Uncomment the line `include_resource_types` and the CI types you would like to send to Rancher Observability.
+You can add any valid ServiceNow CI type to the **include\_resource\_types** list, however, components from resource types that you have added will appear on the **Uncategorized** layer of a Rancher Observability view.

    ```text
     instances: